 "I feel fine.
 I do not need a check-up from the doctors.
 It is better to go home and rest".

 "I would happy to finish my career here.
-I have a contract until the end of 2004.
+I have a contract until the end of 2004.Then we’d have to see, but as long as I am still enjoying it, I’ll continue.
 I would like to extend my stay in the team if the team allows it".

 "They do not exist.
 I realized this during my second race, in 1991, at Monza, when I was able to fight with Prost.
 I understood that the drivers, in Formula 1, are normal people who need a competitive car in order to win races and championship.
 From then on, I knew that I could have a breakthrough moment".

 Is it true that you wanted to become a football player and to be as talented as Beckenbauer?